Meet Chef Vincent

 How would you describe your style of cooking?

 My cooking style is Modern French, inspired by international ingredients.

 What is your favorite food to cook?

-Although, I enjoy all type of food, my favorite is preparing homemade pasta because it appeals to my attention to detail and passion for food.
-Making pasta is about precision, technique, and a ‘feeling’ for the readiness of the dough.
-It’s hard work, but I really enjoy it.
+Although I enjoy all types of food, my favorite is making macarons because it appeals to my attention to detail and passion for unique combinations.
+Making macarons is about precision, technique, and there are unlimited flavor combinations.

 What is your favorite ingredient?

 Butter!
 I use it as much as possible, as often as possible.
 It’s also the main ingredient in French cooking.

 What is your advice to people who want to become a chef?

 Trust your intuition and believe in yourself.
 Be tough because it’s both mental and physical work that is high pressure, long hours and labor intensive but if you’re following your passion, it’s worth it.